shaneboulden/blog/data/blog/fapolicyd-integrity.md

 IMA can be used by `fapolicyd` to support file integrity checks, though it is complex to configure and maintain.

-In this article we'll compare SHA-256 checksums to ensure file integrity, as this is simple to setup and configure.
+In this article we'll configure`fapolicyd` to compare SHA-256 checksums to ensure file integrity, as this is simple to setup and configure.

 ## Configuring integrity checks with the File Access Policy Daemon
 Let's make some changes to the `fapolicyd` configuration to support integrity checking.
 Open `/etc/fapolicyd/fapolicyd.conf` and update `integrity = none` to `integrity = sha256`.